-Amrita Saha is a Research Engineer at IBM Research since 2012, where she has worked on various research problems at the intersection of language and vision, developing machine learning and deep representation learning techniques for learning to answer questions or converse or even debate over a mix of structured or unstructured multi-modal data.
+Amrita Saha is a Research Scientist at IBM Research since 2012, where she has worked on various research problems at the intersection of language and vision, developing machine learning and deep representation learning techniques for learning to answer questions or converse or even debate over a mix of structured or unstructured multi-modal data.
 Her experience at IBM started with working on a futuristic Grand Challenge research on building an artificial Debater, to an industry-impacting research on bringing cognitive computing technologies to the world of fashion and more recently, to leading a broader research agenda on building interactive multimodal AI capabilities in collaboration with top-tier universities.
 She obtained her Masters degree in Computer Science from Indian Institute of Technology Bombay, India in 2012, prior to joining IBM Research.
 Previous to her Masters degree, she had worked on coding theory for Wireless Sensor Network Security during her Bachelor Course in Information Technology.
 Over the years she has published in various reputed conferences and journals like TACL, ACL, AAAI, SDM, NeurIPS, COLING etc, as well as organized workshop or served as PC member in some of them.
 Additionally she has also filed multiple US patents during her time at IBM research.

 Academic Research Collaborations at IBM [2017-Onwards]

 IBM AI Horizons: (In collaboration with Prof. Soumen Chakrabarty, Indian Institute of Technology Bombay, India) [2017-Onwards] I led and mentored a small team of IBM researchers and mentored external students to drive this collaborative work on the following research problems